Klipper Nozzle Collision Homing

 - You can still manually adjust the Z-axis offset for different filaments.

-- Overcomes temperature drift.
+- Overcome temperature drift.

 How to Use